kamkejj/Drupal-Scripts/README.md

-# Drupal 11 Installation Script
+# Drupal 11 Installation Script (MacOS)

 This script automates the installation of Drupal 11 with all necessary prerequisites on macOS, including essential development modules.

+Note: Place this script in a parent directory where the Drupal install will be.
+The script will prompt for a DDEV site name which will also create a new directory where the Drupal site will be installed.

 ## Prerequisites